 Browse Watch Storage

 AnExplorer on your Galaxy Watch or Pixel Watch shows your watch's internal storage just like a phone file manager.
-You can see and open:
+You can see, open, copy, move, and delete:

 - Music files in